Spring Boot Async Controller with ResponseBodyEmitter

 Learn to write spring boot async rest controller using ResponseBodyEmitter.
 We can use this approach when we have a service, or multiple calls, and want to collect the results and send the response to the client.

 ResponseBodyEmitter helps to collect and send the response to the client.
-It is a controller method return value type for asynchronous request processing where one or more objects are written to the response.
+ResponseBodyEmitter is returned from a controller method that does the asynchronous request processing and one or more objects are written to the response.

 While DeferredResult is used to produce a single result, a ResponseBodyEmitter can be used to send multiple objects where each object is written with a compatible HttpMessageConverter.